janmarkuslanger/software-architecture-guide/README.md

 ## Adapter

-Problem / Requirement: As a developer I want to archieve compatibility of two classes.
+Problem / Requirements: As a developer I want to archieve compatibility of two classes.

 Solution: One class will be used as an adapter class.
 In this class we use the methods from the other class and makes them compatible.
 So the developer just need to use the adapter class.